Why Do Rockets Follow A Curved Trajectory While Going Into Space?

 Why Does A Rocket’s Trajectory Change After The Launch?

-I think that much of the confusion about a rocket’s trajectory stems from the common assumption that most rockets simply want to escape Earth’s gravity and reach ‘space’.
-While this is not technically incorrect, it does not paint a clear picture.
+Much confusion about a rocket’s trajectory stems from the common assumption that most rockets want to escape Earth’s gravity and reach ‘space’.

-First off, you should understand that space is not all that far away (you might want to check out: Where does space begin?).
-If you fly above an altitude of 100 km (62 miles) above Earth, you are officially considered ‘in space’.
+You are officially considered ‘ in space ‘ if you fly above 100 km (62 miles) above Earth.
 The US Air Force would call you an ‘astronaut’ if you flew above 80 km (almost 50 miles).
 Felix Baumgartner’s skydive (he holds the record for the highest vertical free fall without drogue) is famously called a ‘space jump’, even though he only jumped from an altitude of 39 km (around 24 miles).

 There’s one singular takeaway from all of this….